Lforlinux/aws-terraform-nodejs/README.md

 ```

 - open your local browser and use localhost:8089 (The IP varies Depends on where you are running the above docker command)
 - Give the user and load iteration above 1000 concurrent users to generate the load.
+- Monitor the pods counts and HPA as per the load the pods count will be increased via hpa component.

 ## Application lifecycle Management.

 - Make sure to do the code change for the Nodejs app given on this same directory.
 - Do docker build and push it to the Docker registry
-- Once we have the latest image avilable make a branch from this repositary
+- Once we have the latest image avilable create a branch from this repositary
 - append new image tag on the NodeJS helm chart values.yaml file.
 - Creat a PR
 - Apply the change by running terraform ```make deploy```

+## Enhancement
+- The whole orchestration can be performed via Jenkins as a scripted/Declatrative pipeline
+- Helm chart can be packaged and placed in a seperate registry which will give more leverage for our App lifecycle management.
+- GitOps model can be implemented as via the branch build and PR's terraform can be posted on the PR itself via GitHook from Jenkins slave to Git PR.
+Once approved promotion and apply part can be done via the pipeline.